jzohrab/practicing-guitar/docs/examples/sample.rst

 Sample lick
 ===========

-Try using the :rcp:ref:`TomatoSoup` technique.
+Try using the :recipe:ref:`TomatoSoup` technique.

-Try using the :rcp:ref:`TomatoSoup` technique.
+Try using the :recipe:ref:`TomatoSoup` technique.

-REALLY Try using the :rcp:ref:`TomatoSoup` technique.
+REALLY Try using the :recipe:ref:`TomatoSoup` technique.